NicholasLinderWood/Status1A_Life_Expectancy/README.md

 Status1ALifeExpectancyAnalysisFunctions.py - Script that contains all the functions for the aforementioned analysis.
 Used by RunStatus1ALifeExpectancyAnalysis.py

-IPCW.py - Contains the class definition for the IPCS survival estimator.
+IPCW.py - Contains the class definition for the IPCW survival estimator.
 Used by RunStatus1ALifeExpectancyAnalysis.py

 KaplanMeier.py - Contains the class definition for KaplanMeier survival estimator.
 Used by RunStatus1ALifeExpectancyAnalysis.py and IPCW.py